M64GitHub/libtsprites/README.md

 nice effect you can see in the video below.

 For convenience, every Sprite class has 3 `counters` and 3 `thresholds` builtin.
-This can come in handy when used in some synced effects for exapmle, and can save you from definning a lot of temporary variables.
+This can come in handy when used in some synced effects for example, and can save you from definning a lot of temporary variables.

 ```C++